During COVID-19: Contact will be done by phone or video conference. Contact us here.

 Income for all adults over the age of 18 that are in the household (last 30 days)

-Landlord Statement (You can give a copy of the form to your Landlord to fill out and return to you or to submit to CAPECO by mail or fax.
-Alternatively, your Landlord can fill out and submit an online form here > Landlord Statement.)
+Landlord Statement and W-9 (You can give a copy of the Landlord Statement and W-9 to your Landlord to fill out and return to you or to submit to CAPECO by mail or fax.
+Alternatively, your Landlord can fill out and submit these forms online here - Landlord Statement and W-9.)

 HOMELESS LODGING ASSISTANCE - Program Overview and Update - April 13, 2020